 The first practical typewriter was invented in 1868 by Christopher Latham Sholes (Weller 1918).
-Although most of us learned to type in high school, the ever increasing demands of technology are requiring students to learn this skill much earlier.
+Although most of us learned to type in high school, the ever increasing demands of technology are requiring children to learn this skill much earlier.
 We believe in teaching touch typing in third grade.
 However, students in grades K-2 can gain a lot by being introduced to technology and the keyboard, too.

-Teaching keyboarding should be grade specific.
-Keyboarding for the second grade student is quite different from keyboarding for a third or fifth grader.
+Teaching keyboarding should be grade-specific.
+Keyboarding for the first grade child is quite different from keyboarding for a second or fifth grader.
 As we do with handwriting, we stress correct habits from the beginning.
-We do this by breaking keyboarding-or touch typing-into simple tasks, and then building developmentally until students are fluent.
+We do this by breaking keyboarding-or touch typing-into simple tasks, and then building developmentally until children are fluent.
 We have developed a simple system with color-coded rows.
-Students first learn the green Home Row keys.
+Children first learn the green Home Row keys.
 They learn to use the left hand and then the right hand correctly, letter by letter, row by row.

 Keyboarding, like handwriting, is a complex skill that requires a few minutes of consistent practice and instruction over time.
-We have developed this section to give students exposure to a keyboard in a hands-on way.
-We believe that when students can touch, move, feel, and see something in a social environment that fosters engagement and fun, they will learn.
+We have developed this section to give children exposure to a keyboard in a hands-on way.
+We believe that when children can touch, move, feel, and see something in a social environment that fosters engagement and fun, they will learn.
+First things first!
+Many students may be using a computer without actually understanding what they are using.
+This interactive activity teaches your class the basic parts of a computer and their functions.